 South Korea warns of "stern response" if threats continue

-Kim Jong Un’s regime on Friday warned its southern neighbor to stop the “provocations” and “psychological warfare” or pay the price.
+North Korea outlined an ultimatum Friday to its southern neighbor: Stop the “provocations” and “psychological warfare” or pay the price.

-Before the talks were announced, North Korean U.N.
-Ambassador An Myong Hun told reporters: “If South Korea does not respond to our ultimatum … our military counteraction will be inevitable and that counteraction will be very strong.”
+“If South Korea does not respond to our ultimatum,” North Korean U.N. ambassador An Myong Hun told reporters, “our military counteraction will be inevitable and that counteraction will be very strong.”

 “The situation of the country is now inching closer to the brink of war,” Ji Jae Ryong, North Korean ambassador to China, told journalists in Beijing on Friday.

 South Korean Defense Minister Han Min-koo accused North Korea of pushing the tensions “to the utmost level.”